Guide to Finding the Best Delay Spray for Men

 Winner: VigRX

-Cost evaluations can be a little tricky here.
-While one company might offer more spray per dollar than another, it might not be as effective or last as long.
+Cost evaluations can be tricky here.
+While one company might offer more sprays per dollar than another, that spray might not be as effective or last as long.

-As you can see, the cost per use is the lowest with VigRx.
-For those on a tight budget, VigRX presents a good value.
+As you can see in the chart above, the cost per use is the lowest with VigRx.
+For those on a tight budget, the VigRX delay spray presents a good long-term value.
 Though it’s not quite as effective as Promescent, it’s likely to be effective enough for the majority of men.
-However, you’ll need fewer sprays from Promescent, and you’re likely to have a better experience.

 Safety